navalev/azurebackup/README.md

-# azurebackup
+# Azure Backup and snapshots

-Powershell scripts for azure backup and snapshots
+This repository contains Powershell scripts for snapshot-like utility in Azure V2.